 - Warm airflow: Check the evaporator for ice accumulation.
 Turn the system off and let it defrost.
 (A dirty filter may be the culprit.)

-While these issues barely touch on split A/C operation, performance and issues, you can always contact us at Meyer’s Heating & Cooling for friendly and prompt service and answers to your questions and needs.
+While these issues barely touch on split AC operation, performance, and issues, you can always contact the Griffith air conditioning professionals at Meyer’s Heating & Cooling for friendly and prompt service and answers to your questions and needs.